 Although teams are expected to pose questions in the Commentary, the Responding team is under no obligation to answer any of those questions.
 The Responding team should, however, be able to answer the most crucial or morally pressing question or two (in the event that there are more than two questions).
 On occasion, the Responding team members may discover that they want to modify or perhaps change an aspect of their initial position as a result of the Commentary.
 In some cases this indicates that the team did not fully think through its initial position.
 However, because the Cup is about ethical inquiry, and because changing one’s mind in the face of serious problems with one’s view can be a sign of intelligence, changing or modifying a position is not necessarily negative.

 Judging the quality of a team’s performance is subjective and difficult.
 It is easy for teams to fault or blame judges if they lose a match.
-To fully understand how each judge reaches a decision, please read the scoring rubric.
+To fully understand how each judge reaches a decision, please read the score sheet.
 The Cup seeks to recruit judges from a wide variety of backgrounds: some are philosophers or professional ethicists; others might come from a range of professional fields such as business, education, medicine, or journalism.
 Part of the task of a successful team is to communicate reasoning effectively to judges who have different viewpoints and life experiences.

 Because of judges’ diverse backgrounds, it is not essential for teams to reference specific ethicists or ethical theories: doing so is not a requirement of a good answer, nor is it indicative of a poor answer.
 The argument matters; it is not necessary to name the philosopher associated with the argument.
 Keep in mind that a team is speaking to a broad audience: many judges have no formal background in philosophy or ethics, and may not understand your reference to “Kantianism”.
 A good strategy is to explain ethical reasoning in terms everyone can understand.